m0davis/oscar/archive/agda-3/src/YAF11.lagda.md

 (n : ℕ) → (p p' : Point n) → p ≢ p' → Edge n p p' × Point (suc n)
 -}

+So the idea hit me (or vice versa) that what was lacking in the `alphabet` try above was a `data` structure to help keep an anchor for recursive calls.